lliendo/Radar/docs/plugins-development.rst

     As explained before a Radar plugin needs to comply with certain requirements.
     In first place every plugin must inherit from the ServerPlugin class.
     You achieve that by importing the ServerPlugin class and creating a new plugin and inheriting from that class.
-This is achieved in lines and .
+This is achieved in the first two lines of the above example.

     Every plugin must have a name.
 We define this in the PLUGIN_NAME class attribute.
     Every plugin is uniquely identified by its name and a version.
 If you don't specify a version then it defaults to 0.0.1.
 To define a version you only need to overwrite the PLUGIN_VERSION class attribute with the desired value.
-    In this exaple we only defined the plugin name (line ).
+    In this exaple we only defined the plugin name.

     The example shows three methods.
 The on_start() method is invoked by Radar when the plugin is initialized, so if you want to define any instance attributes